Skip to main content

 Using Salto, I have deployed this product to my sandbox.
 When I look at the product in my Salto sandbox environment, I see that the Salto ID is exactly the same:

-This means that as far as Salto is concerned, these 2 products are the same.
+This means that as far as Salto is concerned, these two products are the same.

 But what about the actual Salesforce ID in the sandbox?
 It’s not the same: